A Living Will is a type of health care directive that lets you define your wishes for medical treatment and care in an emergency situation.

 Be sure to check the signing requirements in your state.
 [2]

-Free Living Will Sample
+Living Will Sample

 Frequently Asked Questions

-What is the difference between a Living Will and an advance directive?
+What is the difference between a Living Will and an Advance Directive?

 Can you write a Living Will without a lawyer?

 Yes, you can write a Living Will without a lawyer.
-Our online form builder is easy to complete and print out without hiring an expensive lawyer.
+Our online form builder is easy to complete and print without hiring an expensive lawyer.

 What happens without a living will?